and33zy/Insurance-utilization-report/README.md

 # Insurance-utilization-report
 Claim utilization report generated using SQL on OpenDental.

-Sorted by name, includes all insurance companies and plans utilized by the office.
+Sorted by carrier name, includes all insurance companies and plans utilized by the office.

 Depicts the number of claims, estimation of payouts by claims, and actual payouts of claims.